Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Design

-\library{} implements graph-based optimization, where all major steps run on the GPU.
-It allows optimizable variables (vertices) to be represented by classes defined by the user, which avoids the need to first transform variables into a specific format for optimization, a step which is often required by other libraries.
-These variables can then be iteratively refined in-place on the GPU, using a batching method described in \autoref{sec:batching}.
+\library{} implements nonlinear least squares graph optimization on the GPU, based on the Levenberg-Marquardt algorithm (\autoref{sec:background}).
+Its design is guided by the need to minimize the amount of time required for optimization while also using as little GPU memory as possible, which is crucial for resource-constrained systems.
+An optimization problem is represented by a graph constructed from a set of descriptors, which are collections of optimizable vertices (variables) and unary, binary, and n-ary constraints.
+Descriptors provide a batching mechanism for the GPU and allow vertices and constraints to be represented with user data types that are compatible with CUDA device code (\autoref{sec:batching}).
+This avoids the need to first transform variables into a solver-specific format for optimization, a step which is often required by other libraries.
 As is standard with other frameworks, \library{} supports fast analytic differentiation (\autoref{sec:analytic}) and convenient automatic differentiation (\autoref{sec:autodiff}) for computing Jacobian matrices used by the optimization algorithm.
 To perform the optimization process quickly and in a memory-efficient manner, \library{} also supports mixed-precision solving (\autoref{sec:mixed-precision}).

+We show a running example of the workflow in \autoref{fig:overview} for a 2D point optimization problem, where a user adjusts 2D points stored in GPU-accessible memory to lie on the boundary of a circle.
+They first define static properties for their 2D points and circle equation constraints.
+Next, they create the corresponding descriptors and construct a graph.
+Lastly, the user passes the graph to the Levenberg-Marquardt algorithm along with desired options, optimizing the points in-place.
+We discuss this process with concrete examples next.